Roroshi7/Portfolio/README.md

 ## TL;DR

-You can fork this repo to customize and make changes for your own version.
-If you do, please consider giving credit by linking back to [RoshanShiroorkar](https://github.com/roshanshiroorkar/portfolio).
+You can fork this repo to customize and make changes of your own.
+If you do, please consider giving proper credit by linking back to [RoshanShiroorkar](https://github.com/roshanshiroorkar/portfolio).
 Thanks!

 ## Built With

-My personal portfolio [roshanshiroorkar.tech](https://roshan.vercel.app/) which showcases my GitHub projects, resume, skillset, and contact details.
+My personal portfolio [roshanshiroorkar.tech](https://roshan.vercel.app/) showcases my GitHub projects, resume, technical skills, and contact details.

-This project is built using the following technologies:
+This project was built using the following technologies:

 - React.js
 - Node.js